jonhoo/rfcs/text/0000-alternative-execution-contexts.md

  - The big one under execution context procedural macros.
  - The general syntax and toml stuff should be approximately settled on before this eRFC merges, but iterated on later
+ - Should an execution context be able to declare "defaults" for what folders and execution sets it should be added to?
+This might save users from some boilerplate in a large number of situations.
  - Should we be shipping a bencher by default at all (i.e., in libtest)?
    Could we instead default `cargo bench` to a `rust-lang-nursery` crate?